... or keep scrolling to find out everything you need

 However, in order to do this, training in intensive driving courses needs to be carefully structured and expertly delivered.

-You may hear some people refer to intensive driving courses as crash courses, a driving crash course or crash course driving lessons, but you won’t find us doing that.
+You may also hear intensive driving courses referred to as crash courses, a driving crash course or crash course driving lessons.

 Basically, because you'll get terrific value and an awesome service.
 It takes a great deal of skill to deliver an intensive, especially one that can turn a complete beginner and into a qualified driver in just one week.